libreswitch/ops/tests/rest/rest_test.md

 ### Description

-The test case validates the "/rest/v1/system/users" through the standard RESTAPI GET method.
+The test case validates the "/rest/v1/system/users" through the standard REST API GET method.

 1. Verify if the GET method returns a json object with a list of users by creating 100 new users that are part of ovsdb_users group.
     a.
 Execute the GET request over /rest/v1/system/users.
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Confirm that the returned user list has the expected data.

 2. Verify if the GET method returns a json object with a list of users by creating 11 new users and only 10 are part of ovsdb_users group.
     a.
 Execute the GET request over /rest/v1/system/users.
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Confirm that the returned user list has the expected data.

 3. Verify if the GET method returns a json object with a list of users by creating 10 new users that are part of ovsdb_users group and have extra arguments in the creation command.
     a.
 Execute the GET request over /rest/v1/system/users.
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Confirm that the returned user list has the expected data.

 4. Verify if the GET method returns a json object with the default user.
     a.
 Execute the GET request over /rest/v1/system/users.
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Confirm that the returned user list has the expected data.

 ### Test result criteria